FightTheIce/exceptions/README.md

 ## Usage

+There are two ways to use these exception libraries...

+The first is extending an exception class for your own use.

 There are actually two steps to follow when trying to use the features of this library.

 [1] - Create your own exception classes by extending any of the FightTheIce\Exceptions\\{class}